Austin & Jessie & Ally All Star New Year

-"Austin & Jessie & Ally All Star New Year" is a special crossover television films of two Disney Channel original sitcoms which premiered in the United States on December 7, 2012.
-This special episode is an episode of both Austin & Ally and Jessie.
-Austin, Ally, Trish and Dez join regulars from Jessie in New York City, while Jessie and Emma meet Austin and think that he can turn Jessie's songs into a big hit.
+"Austin & Jessie & Ally All Star New Year" is a special crossover two-part television episodes of two Disney Channel original sitcoms which premiered in the United States on December 7, 2012.
+Part 1 is an episode of Austin & Ally, while part 2 is an episode of Jessie.
+Austin, Ally, Trish and Dez join regulars from Jessie in New York City, while Jessie and Emma meet Austin and think that he can turn Jessie's songs into big hits.

 Plot

 Part 1 - Austin & Ally: "Big Dreams & Big Apples"

 Austin (Ross Lynch), Ally (Laura Marano), Dez (Calum Worthy), and Trish (Raini Rodriguez) travel to New York City where Austin is booked to perform at Times Square on New Year's Eve.
 (Although Trish really booked him at Tim's Square Pizza instead of Times Square).
 Trish is then forced to fix this whole situation.
 Trish takes Jimmy Starr's computer while he's being distracted by Dez and talks to a musical agent of the company to see if he can fix the whole mess.
 Later on, the mess is fixed.
 Except trouble ensues when the plane suffers mechanical problems and is diverted to Philadelphia.
 During this time, the show reverts to Jessie (Debby Ryan), and Emma (Peyton List).
 The latter becomes ecstatic after discovering Austin's newly scheduled performance.
 Despite Jessie's objections, she agrees to take Emma to Times Square to watch the performance.
 They quickly come up with a solution and decide to take a cab to New York, but they are kicked off when they cannot afford the fare for going a far distance.
 As both Emma and Jessie, and the four make their way through the crowd, security won't let Austin through, before the six meet.
 Jessie flies Austin to the stage in the Ross' helicopter, saving Austin, whose contract with Starr Records would have been terminated.